amoorzheyu/decktap/README.md

    ```

 4. Connect with your phone:
-   - Connect your phone to the same WiFi network as your computer
+   - Connect your phone to the same WiFi network(only support private WiFi without vlan, not working on campus network) as your computer
    - Open the displayed URL in your phone's browser or Scan the QR code
    - <img src="./images/computer-client.png" width="600">
    - Start controlling your presentation (Use 👉 to switch left and right hand mode)